AGH-CEAI/robotiq_hande_driver/README.md

 ### Test Serial Connection

-There is an additional test tool with hardcoded parameters to test the connection with the Hand-E without any ROS dependencies.
+There is an additional test tool with hardcoded parameters for testing the connection with the Hand-E without any ROS dependencies.
 Before build, change the hardcoded parameters in the beginning of the `robotiq_hande_driver/test/communication_test.cpp` file.

 To run test: